rain-1/tarot-compiler/README.md

 Tarot is a scheme compiler written in scheme that runs on top of a virtual machine written in C.

-My aim with tarot was to make a scheme implementation that was capable of building itself as well as being implement in a clear and concise way.
+My aim with tarot was to make a scheme implementation that was capable of building itself as well as being implemented in a clear and concise way.
 Basically it was a learning project and there are much better and more complete implementations of scheme out there.
 After I completed it, I also wanted to make it bootstrappable instead of just being self hosted.
 I achieved this using the tinyscheme interpreter.

 # use